Negotiating Tough Times For Tractor Sales

 Then still known as Jones Tractor Company, a three-store local chain selling and servicing John Deere farm machinery that was in the midst of transitioning to a spot in GreenSouth Equipment’s three-state lineup, I wasn’t sure what I’d find in the way of selection but I was pretty sure I only wanted information for now.
 None of those fancy, high-pressure sales tactics for me — no sirree bob!

-too much power? we don’t think so I explained my casual interest in Stihl, and the fact that I was just looking.
-Maybe 15 minutes later I was the proud owner of a new premium brand tool that wouldn’t see service until my next trip west in another six months.
-Jim had read my requirements perfectly and knew that while a larger model wouldn’t hurt, the MS210, just a rung or two up from basic, would be more than adequate for my amateur, bi-annual logging needs.
+I explained my casual interest in Stihl, adding that I was just looking.
+Maybe 15 minutes later I was the proud owner of a new premium brand tool that wouldn’t see service until my next trip west in six months.

 And that’s how it was that I replaced my tired and leaky Craftsman in a tractor store 250 miles from home.
 Upsold me, Jim did.
 Spent twice what I thought I needed to and glad to do so.
 Marketing driven impulse.
 Need, meet opportunity.
 Brand allegiance — switched.
 And without a pang of remorse.